Research

 Current Projects

 A timelapse of the aurora that I took right before the LAMP sounding rocket launched from Poker Flat, Alaska on 5 March 2022.
-A riometer antenna is in the foreground.
+A University of Calgary riometer antenna is in the foreground.

 Probability Theory